mohamed-em2m/Arabic-summarization-for-meeting/README.md

 ## About BLOOM:

 **The Model**:
-* 176B parameters decoder-only architecture (GPT-like)
+* 3B parameters decoder-only architecture (GPT-like)
-* 70 layers - 112 attention heads per layers - hidden dimensionality of 14336 - 2048 tokens sequence length

-BLOOM uses a Transformer architecture composed of an input embeddings layer, 70 Transformer blocks, and an output language-modeling layer, as shown in the figure below.
+BLOOM uses a Transformer architecture composed of an input embeddings layer, and an output language-modeling layer, as shown in the figure below.
 Each Transformer block has a self-attention layer and a multi-layer perceptron layer, with input and post-attention layer norms.

 ![](https://miro.medium.com/max/1400/1*uwWJBgEx3Rtovbcb7HcRdA.jpeg)